 Understanding and improving the use of science in policy-making

-The main contribution has been to develop a new typology of governance regimes, and to have shown how each regime type benefits from, and in turn helps to justify, particular forms of scientific knowledge.
+The main contribution has been to develop a new typology of governance regimes, showing how each regime type benefits from, and in turn helps to justify, particular forms of scientific knowledge.
 This has implications for how we build models, how we scrutinise them, and how policy-makers can and should use them.

 Public understanding and engagement with sustainability issues

-This work focuses on individuals' understandings and beliefs in relation to sustainability and risk issues.
-Much of it deals with the impacts upon individuals and communities, and acceptability to people, of environmental and technological risk within everyday life.
+This work focused on individuals' understandings and beliefs in relation to sustainability and risk issues.
+Much of it dealt with the impacts upon individuals and communities, and acceptability to people, of environmental and technological risk within everyday life.

-A related strand looks at people's perceptions about agency and responsibility in relation to environmental crises, how those perceptions relate to dominant frames and discourses, and with what implications for attempts to foster more sustainable behaviour.
+A related strand explored people's perceptions about agency and responsibility in relation to environmental crises and links to fostering more sustainable behaviour.

 The design and management of engineering systems

-This work focuses on the sustainable design and management of infrastructure systems and public buildings, taking a socio-technical approach.
+This final theme focused on the sustainable design and management of infrastructure systems and public buildings, taking a socio-technical approach.

 The idea is that the way that systems work – or fail to work – is shaped by a mixture of technical, physical, governance, organisational and behavioural factors.
 The research ranged from the construction of real-time decision support models, to psychological studies of crisis management in water supply systems.